Management: Recruitment and Selection

 Notify the applicant:

 - Inform the applicant that you will be conducting a reference check.
-The certification statement at the bottom of the Application for Employment (SFN 10950), which is signed by the applicant, contains authorization to investigate statements on the application and its attachments and releases liability for those giving and receiving the information.
+The certification statement at the beginning of the job application, which is electronically signed by the applicant, contains authorization to investigate statements on the application and its attachments and releases liability for those giving and receiving the information.
 If your agency uses a different application form that does not authorize investigation of statements made on the application and its attachments, obtain a background information release with the applicant’s signature.
 Balance the applicant’s privacy rights against your interest in hiring the best-qualified employee.
 If the applicant objects or fails to give authorization, it is an item to note when making your selection decision.

 - Make a full disclosure to applicants about the kinds of information you intend to gather, the purposes for which the information is requested, and the North Dakota Open Records Law, NDCC 44-04-18.
 SFN 51915, Information Release Authorization for Employment Consideration form (268kb pdf), was created to assist agency hiring authorities in obtaining authorization from applicants to gather information from reference checks or criminal background records checks.
 A sample of this form is included in the appendix to this chapter.
 It is recommended that this form be completed after a tentative selection or conditional offer of employment has been made, as the Bureau of Criminal Investigation (BCI) requires information to do a criminal background records check that should not be included in the selection process.